 In correspondence with the research group for Data Analytics & Computational Statistics and the department for Methodology and Research Infrastructure at the Robert Koch Institute the algorithms can be evaluated on relevant data sets for Sars-CoV2 and other infectious diseases.

 The course will be managed via our Moodle, and enrolment in this Moodle course is required for course participation.
-We meet fridays 9:15-10:45am, starting on 6th November.
-We will monitor the Corona situation, and announce until 30th October whether the first event will be held virtually or at HPI.
+We meet fridays 9:15-10:45am, starting on 6 November.
+Due to the current situation, we meet online and the link to our discussion room is announced in Moodle.